Delhi Bus Rapid Transit System: Context

 The number of vehicles on Delhi's road increased from 3.3 million in 2000–01 to 7 million in 2010–11; however, less than 10% people in Delhi use private cars, with 33% traveling by bus and 30% walking to work.
-The length of roads in Delhi has increased by 17% between 1991 and 2008, with now flyovers and underpasses have been built to improve traffic flow; the Ring Road has been made completely signal-free with the construction of 15 flyovers.
-The Delhi Metro opened its first section in 2002 and now carries 2.06 million passengers each day (as of 2011).
+The length of roads in Delhi has increased by 17% between 1991 and 2008, with flyovers and underpasses built to improve traffic flow; the Ring Road has been made completely signal-free with the construction of 15 flyovers.
+The Delhi Metro opened its first section in 2002 and, as of 2011, carried 2.06 million passengers each day.

 Pedestrians became marginalised and journey times and air pollution both increased.
 In 2002, Supreme Court issued an order to convert all diesel buses to compressed natural gas (CNG) to reduce air pollution; however, average total suspended particulate (TSP) level is still considerably higher than World Health Organization’s (WHO) recommendations.
 There is little opportunity to build new roads or widen existing roads, which already make up 21% of the land area.